portal-hq/portalex/README.md

 curl \
   -X POST \
    -H "Content-Type: application/json" \
-   -d '{"webhook": "<YOUR_NGROK_DOMAIN>", "secret": "secret"}' \
+   -H "Authorization: Bearer "<YOUR_PORTAL_API_KEY>" -d '{"webhook": "<YOUR_NGROK_DOMAIN>", "secret": "secret"}' \
    https://api.portalhq.io/api/v1/custodians/webhook
 ```

 ### Using Paid Ngrok Account

 If you have a paid ngrok account you can configure the `docker-compose` file to automatically set up the domain.
 Set the `NGROK_API_KEY` to set it up.
 Paid accounts also have a permanent domain which is convenient.